immangat/all-alone-ai/part_1/README.md

 ### Moving Marbles
 1. To move the marbles first select direction to move in the bottom left corner of the game.
 2. Select the marble(s) that you wish to me.
-3. Select a circle where you wish the marble(s) to go.
+3. Select any circle that is touching your selected marble(s) to move the marbles.
-`Note:` If moving in a straight line, click the circle where the marble(s) will be moving towards.
-For Diagonal moves, click the circle that any of the selected marble(s) will be in once the move is complete.